thebnbrkr/password_maker/README.md

 # password_maker
 A software that makes pretty strong passwords.
+This software is built using python.